 I like a backpack that comes with two water bottle holders on the outside.
 One I use for fuel.
 If you can’t pack the fuel on the outside, then put it down near the bottom of the pack where it will cause the least damage in case of a leak.

-Where should you put survival items?
+Where should you put survival items in your pack?

 You want anything you might need in an emergency to be close at hand.
 You need to know exactly where you’ve put your first aid kit, headlamp and Swiss Army knife as examples.
 And you want to know that all is in working order too.
 One time when a group of us were backcountry skiing to a hut in the Colorado mountains, we were late, the sun had set and a blizzard had started.
 My headlamp was next to useless as the batteries were almost dead – but changing them with cold hands in adverse conditions was not an easy thing to do.
 Others were having problems just finding their headlamps in the dark.
 Learn from my mistake.